 Question: Am I overpaying for my insurance policy?

 Answer: That’s a question that every consumer asks from time to time.
 Everyone is curious and concerned as to whether he or she is getting a good value for the money, whether it’s for a candy bar, a car or an airline ticket.

 This large market for auto insurance is highly competitive.
 Consumers play a large part in keeping insurance rates competitive by virtue of shopping—whether online, by telephone or on the World Wide Web.
-More than one of four (about 28 percent) of auto insurance buyers shopped around for car insurance in 2009, reported J.D.
-Power & Associates in its 2009 national auto insurance study.
+More than one of four (about 28 percent) of auto insurance buyers shopped around for car insurance, reported J.D.
+Power & Associates in its national auto insurance study.
 But consumers aren’t the only ones shopping around for auto insurance.
 So do independent insurance agents

-On average, Trusted Choice® independent insurance agent provide consumers with property/casualty insurance options from eight different insurance carriers, reported the 2008 agency universe study conducted by Future One, a collaboration of the Independent Insurance Agents and Brokers of America (the Big “I”) and leading independent agency companies.
+On average, our independent insurance agent provide consumers with property/casualty insurance options from eight different insurance carriers, reported the agency universe study conducted by Future One, a collaboration of the Independent Insurance Agents and Brokers of America (the Big “I”) and leading independent agency companies.
 For automobile insurance, those agents may compare rates and coverages at even more insurance companies, through their use of software that allows them to compare multiple policies and multiple carriers.

 For auto insurance buyers, research showed that independent agents rank most highly on the most important element of customer satisfaction.
 The J.D.
 Power study measures customer satisfaction with auto insurance companies across five factors (in order of importance): interaction, policy offerings, billing and payment, price and claims.
 Insurers who sell their auto insurance products through agents performed “stronger in the interaction factor than do direct insurers,” reported J.D.
 Power.